The autopilot assigns by what work actually costs

 Available on the Operations plan and up

-Cost-per-feature analytics, burn forecasting, and budget gates on AI assignment all ship on the Operations plan at £15 per seat per month.
-Base (£7) covers attendance and standard dashboards; Operations adds the cost lens.
-The 14-day free trial unlocks Operations-tier features for all users regardless of plan, so you can see the burn surface against your real GitHub data before committing.
+Time tracking and real cost per task ship on Base (£7/seat/month).
+The autopilot assignment ranker that consumes cost, including over-budget exclusion, lives on Operations (£15/seat/month).
+The 14-day free trial unlocks Operations-tier features for all users regardless of plan, so you can see cost-aware assignment against your real GitHub data before committing.

 What if my team doesn't currently track time?

-When the AI COO ranks candidates for a new assignment, it computes skill_fit × availability × (1 / cost_per_hour).
-Any candidate whose remaining capacity for the feature would push the feature over its budget threshold is excluded from the ranked list before the human sees it.
-The threshold is configured per feature (or inherited from project default).
-The full reasoning is shown in the AI COO preview step before execution.
+When the autopilot ranks candidates for a new assignment, it computes skill_fit × availability × (1 / cost_per_hour).
+Any candidate whose rate would push the task over its budget threshold is excluded from the ranked list before the human sees it.
+The threshold is configured per work item (or inherited from a project default).
+The reasoning is shown in the autopilot preview step before execution.

 Does this work without an AI / LLM key?

-Yes for the cost analytics and budget tracking — those are pure deterministic computation from commits + time.
-The AI COO assignment ranker uses an LLM for the natural-language reasoning step; you bring your own Anthropic / OpenAI / Google key (zero token markup from us), or the assignment ranker falls back to deterministic skill + cost ranking without natural-language input.
+The cost capture itself is pure deterministic computation from tracked hours and rates, no LLM needed.
+The natural-language assignment step uses an LLM; you bring your own Anthropic / OpenAI / Google key (zero token markup from us), or the ranker falls back to deterministic skill + cost + availability ranking without natural-language input.